mydeveloperplanet/AnsibleExercises/exercises/ex4-playbook-ping.md

 1. Create a playbook yaml file.

-2. Create in the playbook a play for each target machine (although this seems redundant).
+2. Create in the playbook a play for each target machine (although this seems redundant, you could specify both hosts for the play).
 The format of a play is:

 ```yaml